goschtl/zope/zope2book/trunk/source/Acquisition.rst

 The concept behind acquisition is simple:

 - Objects are situated inside other objects, and these objects act as their "containers".
-For example, the container of a DTML Method named "amethod" inside the DTML_Example folder is the DTML_Example folder.
+For example, the container of a Page Template named "apage" inside a Folder "afolder" is the "afolder" folder.

 - Objects may acquire behavior from their containers.